Wyoming Mining Association : Spotlight

 Q&A: WYOMING MINING ASSOCIATION

-Travis Deti, Executive Director of WMA unpacks the challenges facing the organization today and future objectives in the face of a prohibitive legislative climate.
+Travis Deti, Executive Director of the Wyoming Mining Association unpacks the challenges facing the organization today and future objectives in the face of a prohibitive legislative climate.

 Tell us about WMA’s inception – how did it come about and what is its vision?